The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Introduction

-In~\cite{FrTo}, the authors introduced a general setting for the Stieltjes derivative considering left-continuous and non-monotonic derivators, precisely those with {\em controlled variation}.
+In~\cite{FrTo}, the authors introduced a general setting for the Stieltjes derivative considering left\--continuous and non\--monotonic derivators, precisely those with {\em controlled variation}.
 Their definition takes into account the monotonic behavior of these derivators on given countable connected sets.
 This definition has permitted to generalize many notions from the case of monotonic derivators.
 However, their definition does not account for all the points of the whole domain, and the choice of derivators remains restricted to the case where the derivator exhibit monotonic behavior on those given connected components.

 In the present work, we aim to explore the theory of Stieltjes derivatives beyond the monotonicity conditions typically imposed on the derivator.
-Specifically, we consider left-continuous derivators with locally bounded variation, which introduces additional complexities, and we provide a definition of the Stieltjes derivative across the entire domain.
-The motivation for choosing this level of regularity for derivators stems from the signed Lebesgue--Stieltjes measure generated by such derivators.
+Specifically, we consider left\--continuous derivators with bounded variation, which introduces additional complexities, and we provide a definition of the Stieltjes derivative across the entire domain.
+The motivation for choosing this level of regularity for derivators stems from the signed Lebesgue\--Stieltjes measure generated by such derivators.
 This would bridge the study of Stieltjes differential equations with their counterparts in measure differential equations, as in~\cite{MonteiroBianca-GenerDeriv2017}.
-Earlier studies of derivatives related to functions of bounded variation have been conducted from a measure--theoretic perspective~\cite{D1918,Garg1992relativization}, as well as in connection with the Kurzweil--Stieltjes integral~\cite{MonteiroBianca-GenerDeriv2017}.
+Earlier studies of derivatives related to functions of bounded variation have been conducted from a measure\--theoretic perspective~\cite{D1918,Garg1992relativization}, as well as in connection with the Kurzweil-Stieltjes integral~\cite{MonteiroBianca-GenerDeriv2017}.
 The use of measures allows for a broad approach without the need to focus on the behavior at individual points.
 However, this same advantage can become a limitation in practical applications, where controlling the behavior at specific points is crucial via the derivative.